CigarsSmoker/Clone/How-to-block-1st-party-scripts-everywhere-by-default.md

-By default, out of the box, uMatrix blocks all 3rd-party script, but allows 1st-party scripts to run on any web site -- it's just convenient for the majority of people.
+By default, out of the box, uMatrix blocks all 3rd-party scripts, but allows 1st-party scripts to run on any web site -- it's just convenient for the majority of people.

 If you wish, you can set up uMatrix to block all scripts by default everywhere with only a few clicks.